 One other common feature is the trefoil nature of the cross arms.

-In Rudolf Koch's design we see these three points in the three 'arms' of each T-shaped nail.
-His labeling of Coptic Cross is quite appropriate and we are not suggesting the name should be changed; simply offering an alternative name: Exploding Cross2.
+In Rudolf Koch's design we see three limbs make each T-shaped nail.
+His labeling of Coptic Cross is quite appropriate and we are not suggesting the name should be changed; simply offering an alternative name: Exploding Cross.

 We might see crosses with glory shining from the centre, or flames shooting from them.
 But the love of God didn't just 'glow' from the cross like a candle; neither was 'emitted', like the heat of a warm fire.
 It didn't even 'burst' like a firecracker.
 No, the love of God is so intense that it exploded!
 The bang was so loud that people are still talking about it 2,000 years later.